Revised

 Sample short-term agreement.

 Three sample agreements (PDF) have been developed for educational purposes only.
 It is important to seek advice from a lawyer before writing or signing a binding legal agreement.
-If other services or rights are allowed to the lessee, then these provisions should be included.
+If other services or rights are allowed to the lessee, then those provisions should be included.

 Additional tips for success